 These demonstration pages represent a new development platform for features of Publishers’ Assistant.
 These features are being implemented in a platform that uses your browser as the portal to the application.
 That means you can run the application from any multiple devices using the browser of your choice.
+This new framework has recently been named, “RAPIDS“.

-- Royalty Specifications (actually any liability specifications associated with a title)
+- Royalty Specifications (actually, any liability specifications associated with a title)

 - Ledger Transactions